 Improvements to Yarra's sustainable transport capacity is critical to accommodating a growing population.
 Council can work on major improvements to cycling and walking infrastructure.
-Council's Parking Strategy works to balance the needs - and limited road space for parking - of residents, workers, people with disabilities, and visitors to Yarra.
+Council's Parking Strategy works to balance the needs - and limited road space for parking - of residents, workers and visitors to Yarra.